mcmuffindk/node-my-log/README.md

 **node-my-log** is a npm package used to make logging easier with the ability to store the log in MySQL

+### Updates
+If you are already using this package you can add `update: true` to the constructor to make the script update the database

 ### Installation
 `npm install node-my-log`

 ### How to use
 **node-my-log** is very easy to use.
-The only thing you need to do is to make a database for the package.
+The only thing you need to do is to make a database for the package

 **_Do NOT make the table your self as the package will do it on it's own!_**